 However, there are steps and precautions to take before bringing the dog home or letting them interact with one another.
 Read on to learn how you can train both the kids and Corgi.

-Training Kids for Corgis
+Training Kids to Behave Around Corgis

 Yes, you read right.
 The first thing to do, even before you bring back a Corgi, is to train your kids on how to interact with the dog.
 Fortunately, kids are great visual learners, so you may want to set the example with your actions.